burlster1980/arupcodev060/content/creating-modules/images.md

 				<li class="tick">Text box is not stretched or touching the edges of the image</li>
 				<li class="tick">The text is an aside, rather than main argument or theme of the content (Kings Cross station)</li>
 			</ul>
+			<p><b>NB - use of a caption for images used in this fashion is less important.
+Generally, the text you're overlaying on the module should bear some relation to the image - OR - the image is merely being used for decorative purposes i.e. its inclusion is not a key part of the story</b></p>
 		</div>
 	</div>
 </section>